ePages-de/epages-devportal/_posts/2020/2020-04-07-how-to-get-a-simple-go-app-in-a-ci-environment.md

   - test
   - release
 ```

 There's nothing special here.
 Later, the so-called _jobs_ are assigned to one of these stages.
-The next part defines two so called [anchors](https://docs.gitlab.com/ee/ci/yaml/#anchors){:target="_blank"}.
+The next part defines two so-called [anchors](https://docs.gitlab.com/ee/ci/yaml/#anchors){:target="_blank"}.
-As usual in YAML you must pay attention to the indentation.
+As usual in YAML, you must pay attention to the indentation.

 ```yaml
 .docker_job_template: &docker_job_definition
   image: docker:latest